Collagen Supplements-What’s the Hype?

 Collagen is the most plentiful protein in your body.
-It’s a chief component of our bone, muscle, skin and ligament structure.
+It’s a chief component of our bone, muscle, skin, and ligament structure.
 According to some research, there are as many as 28 types of collagen.
-Types I, II, and III are the most plentiful collagens in your body, and these are the collagens you’ll discover pushed in product marketing.
+Types I, II, and III are the most plentiful collagens in your body.
+These are the collagens you’ll discover pushed in product marketing.

 Collagen proteins have to break down into lesser peptides or amino acids before you can absorb them.
 Normally collagen supplements are already broken down into peptides of amino acids for the purpose of increasing their bioavailability.
 These collagen peptides are then absorbed through your gastrointestinal tract.